Maprunner/hertsway/src/posts/leg-22-hoddesdon-great-amwell.md

 ---
 title: Leg 22 Hoddesdon to Great Amwell
-excerpt: 'In which we find a black swan and a lot of brown water'
+excerpt: 'In which we find a black swan and a lot of water'
 name: leg22
 image: leg22-black-swan.jpg
 date: 2021-01-29